trkwork17/centralApiDocs/Writerside/topics/API-reference.md

 # API Reference

-This is a sample Pet Store Server based on the OpenAPI 3.0 specification.
+This is a Central API Documentation Server Developed By Fly Far Tech Team.

-> A very important note about this API.
+> To use the API, you must get the API key from Fly Far International as an agent and security purpose we'll track your activities.
 >
 {style="note"}

 <!-- Use the <api-doc> element to generate the documentation for a few specific endpoints and methods with the same tag